quatrpau/TurtlesAllTheWayDown/README.md

 # TurtlesAllTheWayDown
 recursion for zipcoders

 It's turtles all the way down.
-Recursion is a key idea in computer softwaare, and is generally despised in production software.
-Nonetheless, you need to know it when you se it, and potentially talk your way around it in interviews.
+Recursion is a key idea in computer software, and is generally despised in production software.
+Nonetheless, you need to know it when you see it, and potentially talk your way around it in interviews.

 It is very, very cool though.